 Recipe FAQs

-Allow leftover pie to cool to room temperature.
+Allow leftover gluten-free apple pie to cool to room temperature.
 Then cover with plastic wrap or place the remaining pie in an airtight container for up to 4 days.

 You don't need a pie wheel at all!
-A pizza cutter works great, or even a regular knife.
+A pizza cutter works great, or even a sharp kitchen knife.

 According to The Food Network's best baking apples, Gala, Fuji, and Red Delicious apples can make a pie crust soggy because of their extra water content.
 I haven't tried them myself, and enjoyed Envy apples and Honeycrisp apples in my recipe trials.